justnonamenoname/lt/readme.md

 5) The lifeticle would need to be held at an angle to qualia space to match the qualia coordinates

 Means that the qualia coordinate is specified by a parameter, and the generator shape can be arbitrary, not corresponding to the qualia coordinates.
-This corresponds to the fact that in Orch OR the shape of the generator does not correspond to the coordinates of the qualia.
-Due to the simultaneity of frames, the number of particles participating in the generation of the wave function must be no less than the number of qualia units.
+Due to the simultaneity of frames, the number of particles participating in the generation of the quantum state must be no less than the number of qualia units.
 The entanglement time of particles can be as small as desired, except for the time it takes to create the entanglement itself, to combine information and solve the binding problem.
 Microtubules are suitable for this.